 Fold one of the top corners toward the middle of the paper (it will make a triangle).
 Leave a margin of a few inches at the bottom of the page.

 Right about now, your little pirate might start to get frustrated with this activity.
-It may not be boredom that's motivating his frustration.
+It may not be boredom that's motivating his or her frustration.

-He may be having trouble negotiating the folds because his fine motor skills aren't yet developed enough to maneuver the paper correctly.
-Help them as necessary.Continue to 4 of 7 below.
+He or she may be having trouble negotiating the folds because his or her fine motor skills aren't yet developed enough to maneuver the paper correctly.
+Help him or her as necessary.Continue to 4 of 7 below.

 04 of 07